nadcock/legendary-waffle/README.md

         * Catch Phrase
         * BS

+* A **Album** object consisting of:
+    * ID
+    * Multiple **Photo** objects:
+       * ID
+       * Title
+       * Thumbnail URL
+       * URL

 These are all subclasses of NSManagedObject as to be handled by Core Data.
+The photo object has a many-to-one relationship to album, but all other objects are one-to-one.

 ## Further Development